 • All the load hits a single server, so you should have enough muscle to support it.

-So far, I have not found any side effect.
+So far, I have not found any side effects.

 Fault Tolerance in the Cluster

-As I have already said, This is more a mirror system, one server will sync in periods of time against the other.
+As I have already said, This is more of a mirror system, one server will sync for periods against the other.
 If an event happens, the backup PBX will only lose some minutes of data, usually some voicemails and CDR records.

 When you change the DNS records and your carrier's configuration, the new active server will start working.